How To Make Organic Ice Tea

 The preferred tea for preparing iced tea is black because it tolerates higher water temperatures better than green tea.

-To start, pour about 4 teaspoons per cup in boiling water.
-This is about twice the amount you’d use if you were making a hot cup of black tea.
-Then add sugar to taste.
-Always add sugar while steeping rather than adding it to finished tea.
-Allow the tea to steep for five minutes then let it to cool.
+To start, add 2 tsp per 250 ml (1 cup) in boiling water.
+This is about twice the amount you’d use if you were making a hot cup of tea.
+Allow the tea to steep for 4 - 6 mins then let it to cool.
 Then add sugar, honey or stevia to give it a sweeter taste.

 Then, pour the cooled tea in tall glasses, add ice cubes, and serve.
 At this point, you can add lemon juice or other fruity flavoring to your iced tea.